wafy80/acestream-scraper/wiki/FAQ.md

 3. Enter your license key and register it
 4. Alternatively, set the `WARP_LICENSE_KEY` environment variable when starting the container

+### How do I specify URL types when adding sources?

+When adding URLs to scrape, you can explicitly select the URL type:

+1. **Regular HTTP**: For standard websites using HTTP or HTTPS protocols
+2. **ZeroNet**: For ZeroNet-specific URLs

+The application provides a dropdown menu next to the URL input field to select the type.
+This is important because:

+- **Regular HTTP URLs**: Will be accessed directly via HTTP/HTTPS protocols
+- **ZeroNet URLs**: Will be accessed via the ZeroNet network (either internal or external)

+It's important to correctly specify the URL type when adding sources to ensure the application can access the content properly.

+### Do I need ZeroNet running inside the container to use ZeroNet URLs?

+No, you can use ZeroNet URLs with an external ZeroNet service by:

+1. Explicitly selecting "ZeroNet" as the URL type when adding the URL
+2. Providing the full URL to your external ZeroNet service

+This flexibility allows you to:
+- Use ZeroNet running inside the container (simplest approach)
+- Connect to a ZeroNet service running elsewhere on your network
+- Use publicly accessible ZeroNet gateways

 ## Usage Questions

 ### How do I access the web interface?